omega8cc/boa/docs/GEM.md

 6. Install Gulp: `npm install -g gulp`
 7. Install Bower: `npm install -g bower`

-The special control file `~/static/control/compass.info` enables Ruby Gems and NPM support for all extra SSH accounts on your instance.
-Deleting this file will remove all Ruby Gems and NPM packages from all SSH accounts on your Ægir Octopus Instance.
+The special control file `~/static/control/compass.info` enables Ruby Gems support for the main Ægir Octopus SSH account and for all `client` level SSH sub-accounts on your instance.
+Deleting this file will remove all Ruby Gems from all SSH accounts on your Ægir Octopus Instance and will remove Node/NPM support from the main account.

+The non-default Node/NPM support, if allowed with `/root/.allow.node.lshell.cnf` file, is initialized using the same `~/static/control/compass.info` file, but will be enabled only on the main Octopus `lshell` account.
+The `client` level sub-accounts will receive their own Ruby Gems access only.

 Some gems may require the ability to build their native binaries during installation, which is not possible in the limited shell.
 When you initialize your account to support Ruby Gems, a few known problematic gems will be pre-installed automatically to mitigate these issues.